Gwasanaethau/SimSigClients/README.md

 # SimSig Clients #

-This suite of programmes use the [SimSig Gateway Interface](https://github.com/Gwasanaethau/SimSigGatewayInterface) package to connect to SimSig servers, and provide various examples of what can be done with the [SimSig](www.simsig.co.uk) [Gateway Interface](http://www.simsig.co.uk/dokuwiki/doku.php?id=usertrack:interface_gateway) feeds.
+This suite of programmes use the [SimSig Gateway Interface](https://github.com/Gwasanaethau/SimSigGatewayInterface) package to connect to SimSig servers, and provide various examples of what can be done with the [SimSig](www.simsig.co.uk) [Interface Gateway](http://www.simsig.co.uk/dokuwiki/doku.php?id=usertrack:interface_gateway) feeds.

 ### Requirements ###